cyberark/conjur/index.md

 * Can code in application X make an HTTP POST request to service Y?
 * What is the SSH public key of user X?
 * Can application X access the password for database Y?
-* Is user X allowed to SSH to machine Y?
-If so, what is the privilege level (Unix group) of the user on the machine?
 * Can machine X attach volume Y?
 * Can user or job X launch a container or VM from image Y?